 You may be thinking "Koka-wtf?"-- or perhaps you're privy to the ever more popular trend, and wonder "Ko-Can I do that?"

 Kokedama (苔玉, meaning "Moss Ball") is the art of containing the root system of a plant inside a ball of soil and moss.
 These plants can be hung to create a suspended 'string garden' or simply placed in a decorative dish on a shelf.
 The effect is impressive, and the process is easier than you might imagine.
-With detailed instruction and all your tools provided, you will learn to mold your own botanic spheres, and you'll leave with your new creation AND a skill that you'll be able to easily replicate at home.
+With detailed instruction and all your tools provided, you will learn to mold your own botanic spheres, and you'll leave with skill that you'll be able to easily replicate at home.

 This class is perfect for any green-thumbed friends- but no experience is necessary!
 Just come ready to get your hands dirty (soap and water will be provided upon completion).

 Lily Cox is the founder of A Strange Flower DC, which seeks to grow some life and color into your spaces.
 She works primarily with plants that hang, offering workshops on Kokedama, Macrame Hangers, Mounted Staghorn ferns, and helps TLC founder Holley Simmons with her company, Sill Life, giving terrarium workshops.